Seneral/UndoPro/README.md

 The worst case that can happen when it messes up the tracking though is that your records are offset by a small amount (actions are executed one or two records after/before).
 There is currently no such situation known fortunately but I take no liability for any failures!
 If you manage to break it please notify me about it and provide me with information of what you've done (through issues) and I try to fix this:)

+##Installation
+Simply put the UndoPro folder somewhere in your project and you're good to go!
+Even though it doesn't have to be in the Editor folder it does not mean you can use it at runtime though!
+Functionality requiring the Editor API are excluded at runtime by preprocessor checks.
+In the Editor folder on the other hand you find two useful windows to test the functionality of 1. the Undo system itself and 2. the action serialization system.
+Along with these windows you can debug the system easily yourself to see how it works by uncommenting #define UNDO_DEBUG in UndoProManager!
+In order to just use the action serialization system for your own project just copy the folder UndoPro/SerializableAction along with the license of course!

 ##API
 The API for developers is very simple.
 Add the UndoPro dependency and then use UndoProManager to interact with the system.
 Important elements: